silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/03_Web_Content_Best_Practises.md

 <div class="note" markdown="1">
 ### Notes:

 The meta fields for title and keywords have been removed in v3.1.
-Meta title uses the title by default and keyword have been removed due after an official Google press release which confirmed that Google doesn't use the keywords tag anymore (see [link](http://googlewebmastercentral.blogspot.co.nz/2009/09/google-does-not-use-keywords-meta-tag.html).
+Keyword have been removed due after an official Google press release which confirmed that Google doesn't use the keywords tag anymore (see [link](http://googlewebmastercentral.blogspot.co.nz/2009/09/google-does-not-use-keywords-meta-tag.html).

 Google doesn’t like repetition of keywords and phrases in the description.
 It sees this as 'keyword stuffing', which is looked at as search engine spam (not good!)
 Avoid this.
 </div>